titaniumnetwork-dev/alloy/README.md

 A porition of its rewriting is in client-side JS so `Element.setAttribute`, `window.fetch()`, XMLHttpRequest, and more are rewritten.

+# Known websites that work

+- Google Search

+- Discord (only if the API is proxied through something else such as Nginx due to an issue)

+- LittleBigSnake

+- Youtube (Everything works fine, replaceState() and pushState() need to be rewritten though)

+- Y8

+and plenty more!

 # Updates to come in the future